-Cinturion Corp. has been formed by individuals with a long history of involvement in the development and implementation of submarine telecommunications cable systems.
+Cinturion Corp. is a corporation with a long history on submarine telecommunications cable systems.

 Global Network Nodes are now positioned to provide high capacity diverse paths between large Data Centers that are ideally situated within each region.